Punnawithsut/NoteBuddy/README.md

 # **NoteBuddy**

-A full-stack note-taking web application with secure authentication, cloud file storage, and a responsive UI.
+A full-stack note-posting web application with secure authentication, cloud file storage, and a responsive UI.

 ---